Outline of Bolivia

 The following outline is provided as an overview of and topical guide to Bolivia:

 Bolivia – landlocked sovereign country located in central South America.
-Bolivia is bordered on the north and the east by Brazil, on the southeast by Paraguay, on the south by Argentina, and on the west by Chile and Peru.
+It is bordered on the north and the east by Brazil, on the southeast by Paraguay, on the south by Argentina, and on the west by Chile and Peru.
 Its geography varies from the peaks of the Andes mountains to the tropical forests of the Amazon Basin.
 It is a developing country, and its main economic activities include agriculture, mining, and manufacturing of products such as textiles.